runxiyu/powxy/README.md

 JavaScript is provided to automatically solve the challenge without user interaction; the current solver requires WebAssembly.
-Clients that do not run JavaScript need to solve the challenge externally, e.g. via the C program provided near the HTML form, and submit their nonce manually.
+Clients that do not run JavaScript need to solve the challenge externally, e.g. via the C/Python program provided near the HTML form, and submit their nonce manually.

 ## To-do